-The women filled out the MoCA (Montreal Assessment) scale Cognitive and а questionnaire containing personal data.
+The women filled out the MoCA (Montreal scale Cognitive Assessment) and questionnaire containing personal data.
 Venous blood sample were collected in the morning after an overnight fast from the women.
-Levels of estradiol were estimated electrochemiluminescence method. using Then, estradiol level was tested for association with cognitive function adjusted for factors supposed to confound this association.
+Levels of estradiol were estimated electrochemiluminescence using method. estradiol level was tested association with cognitive function adjusted for factors supposed to confound this association.

 The MoCA was created and validated by Nasreddine and colleagues (15).
-It is one 30-point test administered page in approximately 10 min.
+It is one page 30-point test administered in approximately 10 min.
 The MoCA assesses several cognitive domains.
 The full-scale point's range is 0-30; scores ≥26 are considered normal, while scores less than 26 are abnormal and suggestive of developing mild cognitive impairment (MCI).
 Psychometric properties of this scale have been studied in several studies and its validity and reliability have been confirmed (16).